lizardman301/Lizard-bot-rsf/doc/bot_commands.md

 ## `!refresh`
 ![!refresh example](/doc/assets/images/refresh.png)

 Restricted: Yes

-Shortcuts: none
+Shortcuts: None

 Lizard-BOT will spam the channel with a message telling players to refresh their bracket pages.
 Use this after seeding is finished or when the tournament has started.

 ## `!remind <time in minutes> [reason]`
 ![!remind example](/doc/assets/images/remind.png)

 Restricted: Yes

-Shortcuts: none
+Shortcuts: None

 Lizard-BOT will set a timer and remind the user who sent the command after the timer is done (with a specified reason if provided).

 ## `!reset`
 ![!reset example](/doc/assets/images/reset.png)

 Restricted: Yes

-Shortcuts: none
+Shortcuts: None

 This will reset the round count for the current channel back to 0.
 Using stats after will result in a message saying the tournament hasn't started.
 Use after each tourney, so that the round count from the last tourney does not carry over.

 ## `!round <round number>`
 ![!round example](/doc/assets/images/round.png)

 Restricted: Yes

-Shortcuts: none
+Shortcuts: None

 Changes the current round number to the new value.
 Can be more than just numbers if you wish to do something different.
 Immediately sends a status update in the chat.
 You can change the specific flavor text with `!edit status`

 ## `!stats [command]`
 ![!stats example](/doc/assets/images/stats.png)

 Restricted: No

-Shortcuts: none
+Shortcuts: None

 Returns the usage for Lizard-BOT commands.
 If you provide a command as an argument it will return usage for just that command.
 Usage is across all servers.

 ## `!status`
 ![!status example](/doc/assets/images/status.png)

 Restricted: No

-Shortcuts: none
+Shortcuts: None

 Returns the current round number in a message that can be customized.
 Round count is set by the `!round` command and uses flavor text from the `status` setting.

 ## `!stream`
 ![!stream example](/doc/assets/images/stream.png)

 Restricted: No

-Shortcuts: none
+Shortcuts: None

 Returns the stream link if one is set.
 Can be more than just a link, add flavor text if you wish!

 ## `!TOs`
 ![!TOs example](/doc/assets/images/TOs.png)

 Restricted: No

-Shortcuts: none
+Shortcuts: None

 Sends a message back with all the Tournament Organizers pinged once set.
 TOs are specific to each channel.